Hospice Care: A Promise of Comfort

 • A limited life expectancy

-• To be residing in Orleans County, New York.
+• A resident of Orleans County, New York.

 What does Hospice care look like?

-Supportive Care of Orleans provides Hospice care to patients wherever they are, whether that is a private home, nursing home, assisted living, or hospital inpatient setting.
+Supportive Care of Orleans provides Hospice care to patients wherever they are, whether that is a private home, nursing home, assisted living, hospital inpatient setting, or in our Martin-Linsin Residence.
 Our patients always come first, and our staff is available 24 hours a day, seven days a week.

 Hospice patients are cared for by a team of physicians, nurses, social workers, counselors, hospice certified nursing assistants, clergy, therapists, and volunteers.
 Hospice provides medications, supplies, equipment, and hospital services related to the terminal illness and additional helpers in the home, if and when needed.